Meet Dr. Paul Janssen: a legend in pharmacology

 Putting people first is at the heart of Johnson & Johnson’s company Credo.
 And that wouldn’t be possible if not for the remarkable people who have trailblazed at the company since its founding in 1886.

 In the latest installment of our “Employee Blast from the Past” series, we’re putting the spotlight on Paul Janssen, without whom the Janssen Pharmaceutical Companies of Johnson & Johnson—and the groundbreaking work that comes out of their labs—wouldn’t exist.The Employee ...

 Paul Janssen, Namesake, the Janssen Pharmaceutical Companies of Johnson & Johnson, 1961-1991

 Why he’s so legendary ...

 Janssen, the son of a doctor, was born in Belgium in 1926.
 And although his father’s vocation no doubt inspired his own passion for medicine, he was driven toward research after the loss of his 4-year-old sister to tuberculous meningitis.
 Despite modest financial means, he boldly founded his own independent research lab at the age of 27.

-Early on, Janssen recognized the relationship between a compound's chemical structure and its action as a medicine and, in turn, synthesized many revolutionary drug compounds, including a breakthrough treatment for psychotic disorders and an analgesic opioid.
+Early on, Janssen recognized the relationship between a compound’s chemical structure and its action as a medicine and, in turn, synthesized many revolutionary drug compounds, including a breakthrough treatment for psychotic disorders.
 To further grow his lab’s potential, Janssen decided to merge his company with Johnson & Johnson, a move that was finalized in February 1962.